mtintes/mtintes.github.io/_posts/2018-09-03-BBQ-Hot-Pretzels.md

 author: "Mike Tintes"
 ---

 Let's start this blog of with something simple, tasty seasoned pretzels.
 I am not a big snack eater.
 I like to eat a little bit of something really good instead of a lot of mediocre.
 A friend got some pretzels from [Von Hanson's Meats](https://vonhansons.com/) and they were tasty.
 Now if you don't want to spend two days making pretzels, then hop in your car and go there instead.
 It will save you some trouble.
-I like to tinker and I figured I could probably get pretty close to theirs for flavor.
-I've brought these pretzels to work, bbqs, family events and I've never got to bring any home.
+For me I like to tinker and I figured I could probably get pretty close to that same flavor.
+I've brought these pretzels to work, BBQs, family events and I've never got to bring any home.

 ### Ingredients